evakathie/ux-portfolio/projects/cookie-notices.md

 ---
-title: "Usability of Cookie Notices"
+title: "Investigating the Usability of Cookie Notices"
 description: "I conducted an eye tracking study in an experimental setup to investigate the usability of common types of cookie notices, and designed a prototype for better usability."
 image: '/images/cookie-notices/cookie-notices-header.png'
 imgmobile: '/images/cookie-notices/cookie-notices.png'